TheFlameWizard/Excel-Pixel-Art-VBA-Module/README.md

 - Create an Excel workbook with two spreadsheets named "In" and "Out".
 - Put the RGB values in column A, B, C respectively.
 - Run the macro.

+Pretty handy for creating pixel art and such.